tedinasuit/thefootballwindmill/README.md

 # The Football Windmill

-The Football Windmill is a Vue.js application that provides an interactive and engaging way to follow the Eredivisie, the highest echelon of professional football in the Netherlands.
-The project is structured using Vue.js components and uses Axios for HTTP requests.
+The Football Windmill is a Vue.js application that provides information about various football leagues.
+It uses Vue Router for routing and Axios for making HTTP requests.

+## Features

+- Display of live scores
+- Information about Eredivisie league (fixtures, lineup, news, table)
+- Home view and about view

+## Getting Started

+To get a local copy up and running, follow these steps:

+1. Clone the repository
+2. Install the dependencies with `npm install`
+3. Start the development server with `npm run serve`

+## Project Structure

+- `public`: Contains the static files like favicon and index.html.
+- `src`: Contains the main source code for the application.
+  - `assets`: Contains the image assets used in the application.
+  - `components`: Contains the Vue.js components used in the application.
+  - `router`: Contains the Vue Router configuration.
+  - `views`: Contains the different views of the application.
+- `vue.config.js`: Contains the configuration for Vue CLI.

 ## Components